oceanprotocol/ocean-node/README.md

 **Note: this repository is currently excluded from all bug bounty programs.**

+## System requirements

+We recommend the following minimum requirements, although you may be be able to run a node with less (depending on your configuration).

+- 1vcpu
+- 2 GB ram
+- 4 GB storage

 ## Running Ocean Nodes in Docker (recommended)

 Build and run the node using Docker: